Frequently Asked Questions

 Unfortunately, we are unable to provide College Edge students with any financial assistance or scholarships.
 To learn about outside opportunities for financial assistance, we advise students to speak with their school counselor for information on how to search for financial aid and scholarship opportunities from outside sources and organizations.

-Dependents of Columbia employees are not eligible to receive a sprecial rate for the College Edge program.
+Dependents of Columbia employees are not eligible to receive a special rate for the College Edge program.
 To learn about outside opportunities for financial assistance, we advise students to speak with their school counselor for information on how to search for financial aid and scholarship opportunities from outside sources and organizations.

 Columbia University's Pre-College Programs are distinct from Columbia University's undergraduate school, Columbia College.
 Before applying to one of the pre-college programs, students should understand that their participation will have no greater influence than any other similar extracurricular activity on any ongoing or future application and admissions processes at Columbia College.